wn-doolittle/caliper-spec/guides/implementation-guide.md

 </code></pre>

 ### Sending to a secured HTTP endpoint

-TODO: Short description of how it's done then link to the LTI service definition: https://github.com/IMSGlobal/LTI-spec-Caliper/blob/develop/lti-spec-caliper.md#23-communicating-the-availability-of-the-service

-TODO: Also explain how 2 vendors can work out keys and endpoints independent of LTI.
+The current standard way of sending Caliper events is via a secured HTTP endpoint using an <code>Authorization</code> header with a <code>Bearer</code> token.
+This is described in the Caliper spec [HTTP Request](https://www.imsglobal.org/spec/caliper/v1p2#httpRequest) section.

+This is currently the only method supported for [Caliper Conformance](https://www.imsglobal.org/spec/caliper/v1p2/cert).

+An application that wants to send these events must either work with a Caliper Consumer directly to get an endpoint URL and authorization token, or use the connection passed via an [LTI service connection](#lti-learning-tools-interoperability).

+### Other ways to send Events

+Although HTTP messages with an authorization header is the only method currently supported for certification, there are many other ways a Caliper Sensor could send events to a Caliper Consumer.
+Each integration should use the mechanisms that work best for them and allow the desired scaling possibilities.

+For example, a common method is putting Caliper Events into a queue like Amazon's SQS service and providing the Caliper Consumer the ability to connect to the queue for consumption.

-## Receiving Caliper Events
+## Consuming Caliper Events

-TODO: Talk about LRS/LRW?
-Talk about validating events and doing something with them right away vs throwing into a bucket super fast for later analysis?

-TODO: Talk about auth header check

-TODO: Talk about credentials?
-Or just reference the LTI doc again?
+There are many considerations for consuming Caliper Events.
+This document will discuss some high-level issues, but the many privacy and security implications of receiving and holding learner data must be managed by a team capable of implementing the proper infrastructure.

+### Authorization

+As discussed above in [Sending to a secured HTTP endpoint](#sending-to-a-secured-http-endpoint), the current standard for authenticating Caliper Events from a sender is via an <code>Authorization</code> header with a <code>Bearer</code> token.
+This is described in the Caliper spec [HTTP Request](https://www.imsglobal.org/spec/caliper/v1p2#httpRequest) section.
+Each learning tool a Caliper Consumer wishes to receive events from will require an exchange of an HTTPS endpoint to send the events to and an authorization token.
+Another method is using the LTI Caliper Connector service.

+If a consumer of Caliper data is utilizing the [LTI service connection](#lti-learning-tools-interoperability) in conjunction with an LMS implementing that LTI service, they will have to work together to establish the needed connection and authorization infrastructure.

+There are many other methods of sending and receiving events such as utilizing a queueing system.
+These are excellent options but they're not covered in this document.

 ### What implementation considerations exist for Caliper Consumers?
 Several implementation considerations exist for Caliper Consumers.
-Typically, these consumers play a role during the initial ingestion portion of an overall data “pipeline”.
-In such a pipeline, raw source data is emitted or generated, then ingested into a Data “Lake”.
+Typically, these consumers play a role during the initial ingestion portion of an overall data "pipeline".
+In such a pipeline, raw source data is emitted or generated, then ingested into a "Data Lake".
 A Data Lake is a storage repository than can store large amounts of structured, semi-structured or unstructured data.
 Ultimately, the benefit of a data lake approach is to enable flexibility, providing a place for data to be gathered from multiple sources in a variety of formats.

 The following best practices are typically recommended for data pipeline components that process Caliper data:

 - **Use Cheap Storage to Preserve Raw Event Messages.** Many Caliper consumers use cheap storage buckets in AWS S3 or Google Cloud Storage to preserve raw event messages.
 Storage components such as AWS S3 can support annotation with metadata for cataloging purposes, and integrates with other AWS services such as AWS Glue, Lambda and Kinesis that will serve as components of the data lake.
 - **Take Advantage of Stream Processing Components.** Cloud infrastructure components such as AWS Kinesis Firehose are useful for bundling groups of Caliper messages arriving at the same time into JSON files, which are then kept in folders organized by year/month/day/hour.
 In addition, components such as AWS Kinesis Analytics can be used to keep running totals or to detect anomalies in event streams.
 - **Set Up Ingest Processes With Known Mapping and Transform Rules.** Examples of tasks which may need to be performed with inbound Caliper data are as follows:
    - Identify and locate common identifiers across the incoming data records.
    - Identify mappings between similar but differently named data fields and define logic for any transformations (parsing out specific identifiers from string fields, for example).
    - Determine how to handle display fields that contain strings that might be too long or have unsupported characters
    - Some data records may not contain an identifier that can be used to commonly join them across sources.
 In those cases, you will need to maintain a set of mapping tables with locally-sourced identifiers and their mappings to global identifiers.
    - This may mean that you need to manufacture a global set of identifiers to unify the data across systems.
-  - Coordinate and communicate with any departments/groups who own or can help locate the “source of truth” for identifiers.
+   - Coordinate and communicate with any departments/groups who own or can help locate the "source of truth" for identifiers.
 - **Don’t Forget About Reference Data.** Set up processes to bring in reference data (users, departments, calendar events, work project names).

-## Release Schedule Expectations

-- Core specification to be released at most once a year
-  - new base context is updated

-- Profiles can be extended during year
- - profile is described in core
- - and might be extensions
- - manifested in JSON as a different @context string by adding <code>-extension</code>

-- Talk about how upgrades happen for both sides.
-Should receiver of events try to understand all previous versions of a profile?
-Explain everything needed to understand the scope of implementing upgraded core versions and profiles.

 ## Code Libraries

-Caliper makes available reference implementations in the following programming languages.
+Caliper makes available reference implementations for Sensors in the following programming languages.
 Links are provided to the GitHub repositories for each

 - [Caliper-JS](https://github.com/IMSGlobal/caliper-js)
 - [Caliper-Java](https://github.com/IMSGlobal/caliper-java)